“Sunset Blvd.” Star Tells All

 A Front Row Seat is packed with juicy scoops about A-List celebrities.
 Olson spills untold secrets about John F. Kennedy (before and after he became president), Joan Crawford, Judy Garland, Ira Gershwin, John Wayne, Bing Crosby, William Holden, Gloria Swanson, Marlon Brando, Salvador Dali, Nat King Cole, Howard Hughes, Ronald and Nancy Reagan, Frank Sinatra, Marilyn Monroe, Walt Disney, Grace Kelly, Natalie Wood, and writers William Faulkner, Norman Mailer, and Clifford Odets.

-Olson candidly covers the highs and lows of her life, which began on July 14, 1928.
+Olson candidly reveals the highs and lows of her life, which began on July 14, 1928.
 She writes about her (mostly) idyllic Wisconsin childhood, her passion for acting (but not movie stardom), and the charming moment when she inspired Lerner to craft My Fair Lady’s hit song, “I’ve Grown Accustomed to Her Face.”
 Yet Olson also doesn’t paper over Lerner’s shocking betrayals (when we spoke, she dryly told me, “I was the third of Alan’s eight wives!”); her struggles as a single mother and stepmom; and how psychotherapy helped Olson make peace with her past and herself.

 From movie studios to Broadway stages, Olson puts us in the Front Row Seat of entertainment history.
 She captures the seductive power and price of fame, but navigates its landmines with her integrity intact, in this page-turning, “must-read” book.